WMRN-FM: Station history

-The previous WMRN-FM had served the nearby Marion, Ohio area at 106.9 MHz with a country music format under the on-air monikers “FM-107”, “Country 107”, “Hot Country 107” and "Buckeye Country 107" over the previous years.
+WMRN-FM traces its origins to the expansion of radio broadcasting in Marion, Ohio by the owners of WMRN, Marion’s first licensed radio station.
+WMRN signed on the air on December 23, 1940, with its first regular broadcast airing at 1:15 p.m., establishing the foundation for future AM and FM operations in the region.

+WMRN-FM first signed on the air on May 6, 1953, at 6:30 a.m., operating on 106.9 MHz and initially simulcasting WMRN’s AM programming.
+The station was launched as an FM counterpart to WMRN during the early growth of FM broadcasting in the United States.
+During the 1960s, WMRN-FM transitioned to an automated beautiful music format, later branded as “Stereo Marion.”
+On April 1, 1981, the station discontinued the beautiful music format and relaunched as a country music station.

-The country format moved to 94.3 MHz, where the WMRN-FM call letters were moved to on 1/6/2008.
-The original WMRN-FM (106.9) moved to the Columbus market as WRXS.
+The original WMRN-FM facility at 106.9 MHz served the Marion area under various country branding names over the years, including “FM-107,” “Country 107,” “Hot Country 107,” and “Buckeye Country 107.”
+On January 6, 2008, the WMRN-FM call letters and country format were moved to 94.3 MHz.
+The former 106.9 MHz facility subsequently relocated to the Columbus, Ohio market as WRXS.

-94.3 FM was previously WDIF, and had served Marion since 1975 with an adult-oriented format.
-Originally owned by Scantland Communications, who also owned WQEL-FM (92.7 Bucyrus, Ohio), featured an eclectic format of soft jazz and adult contemporary hits as well as newscasts produced by a 3-person news department.
-The call letters reflected the station's slogan, "WDIF Makes a Difference."
-In the late 1970s, the radio trade publication Radio and Records named WDIF "Best Small Market Station in America."
-By 1982, WDIF was named "Best Small Market Station" in the country by Billboard magazine.
-Scantland would sell WDIF-FM to Burbach Broadcasting in 1994 who owned WMRN-AM and WMRN-FM 106.9 in Marion, Ohio, WBUK-FM (106.3, Ottawa, Ohio) and WPFX-FM (107.7, North Baltimore, Ohio).
-Burbach Broadcasting owned several other radio stations in Clarksburg, West Virginia, Parkersburg, West Virginia and State College, Pennsylvania.
+The 94.3 MHz frequency had previously operated as WDIF, which had served Marion since 1975.
+WDIF featured an adult-oriented format and was originally owned by Scantland Communications, which also owned WQEL-FM (92.7 FM) in Bucyrus, Ohio.
+WDIF’s programming included soft jazz, adult contemporary music, and local newscasts produced by an in-house news department.
+The call letters reflected the station’s slogan, “WDIF Makes a Difference.”

+During the late 1970s, the radio trade publication Radio & Records named WDIF “Best Small Market Station in America.”
+By 1982, Billboard magazine also recognized WDIF as “Best Small Market Station” in the United States.

+In 1994, Scantland Communications sold WDIF-FM to Burbach Broadcasting, which also owned WMRN-AM and WMRN-FM (106.9 MHz) in Marion, along with WBUK-FM in Ottawa, Ohio and WPFX-FM in North Baltimore, Ohio.
+Burbach Broadcasting operated additional stations in Clarksburg, West Virginia, Parkersburg, West Virginia, and State College, Pennsylvania.

-In 1996, Ohio Radio Group purchased WQEL and WBCO in nearby Bucyrus from former owner Scantland Communications becoming a local radio powerhouse owning several stations, including WFXN-FM (102.3, Galion, Ohio), WMAN-FM (98.3, Fredericktown, Ohio)and WXXF (107.7 Loudonville, Ohio).
-In 1996, WYNT which was based in nearby Upper Sandusky, Ohio were also added making Ohio Radio Group the largest radio ownership company in Ohio.
-The company also tried to purchase WMRN-AM, WDIF-FM, WMRN-FM, WBUK-FM and WPFX-FM but the sale was not approved by the Department of Justice because of ownership limits in the concentrated Mid-Ohio market.
-Burbach then sold the stations to Randy Michaels-led Jacor Communications, based in Cincinnati, Ohio.
+In the mid-1990s, Ohio Radio Group attempted to acquire WMRN-AM, WDIF-FM, WMRN-FM, WBUK-FM, and WPFX-FM; however, the proposed transaction was not approved by the U.S. Department of Justice due to ownership concentration limits in the Mid-Ohio market.
+Burbach Broadcasting later sold the Marion stations to Jacor Communications, led by Randy Michaels and based in Cincinnati, Ohio.

-Before WMRN-FM's move to 94.3 FM, WDIF had been known as "Mix 94.3."
+Prior to the reassignment of the WMRN-FM call letters, the 94.3 MHz station had also operated under the branding “Mix 94.3.”